pupperuki/RetroPropertyExtractor/README.md

 This is a utility I wrote in late 2015 to extract property data for script objects from Retro Studios games, for use in Prime World Editor.
 This was written as a one-off utility and wasn't meant to be maintained over a long period of time, and so it is probably not particularly flexible or easy to use/modify, but the code is here just in case it proves to be useful again at some point in the future!

-Compiles in Qt Creator with Visual Studio 2017, other platforms/compilers untested
+Compiles in Qt Creator with MSVC 2017, other platforms/compilers untested

 # Background